 These Paleo stuffed peppers feature a ground chicken and pineapple teriyaki mixture.
 Replace with ground turkey or ground beef.

 Diced pineapple adds a great natural sweetness to these peppers.
 I do not recommend trying to replace the pineapple due to its unique flavor.
 Mango is a close second.

 Minced garlic balances out the flavors of the coconut aminos and honey.
 If needed, substitute garlic powder.

 Coconut aminos is the soy free and gluten free version of soy sauce.
 It has the exact flavor, texture and consistency of soy sauce.
 Regular soy sauce can be used for those who are not Paleo or gluten free.

 Honey adds some natural sweetness and helps thicken the sauce.
-This recipe can be made with the honey, but it will be slightly less sweet.
+This recipe can be made without the honey, but it will be slightly less sweet.
 Replace honey with date syrup if desired.

 Ground ginger adds a great flavor to the sauce.
 Use fresh ginger if desired.

 Chopped green onions are bright, fresh and flavorful!
 They are the perfect garnish.
 Consider adding some sesame seeds on top too!

 These Paleo stuffed peppers taste like chicken teriyaki, pineapple and peppers.
 No surprises here!
 The sauce is slightly sweet and slightly savory.

 The peppers become tender in the oven.
 The pineapple also softens while baking.
 When slicing into these peppers, a delicious teriyaki sauce oozes out.